VO Donation Page

 Enzymes

-Digestive enzymes aid in the breaking of molecular bonds in food.
-Some raw foodists say that eating raw foods will extend lifespan because raw foods contain digestive enzymes which digest the food and prevent the body from using energy to create its own digestive enzymes.
+Digestive enzymes aid in breaking the molecular bonds in food.
+Some raw foodists claim that eating raw foods will extend lifespan because raw foods contain digestive enzymes that digest the food and prevent the body from using energy to create its own digestive enzymes.
 Some say that the body has a limited capacity to produce enzymes and once that capacity has been used up, you will die.

 Stomach acid destroys most of the enzymes in raw food before it can do much to digest the food.
-Because they have such a small effect on digestion, I am skeptical that enzymes from raw foods do much to increase longevity.
-For more details about enzymes and raw foods, see Do "Food Enzymes" Significantly Enhance Digestive Efficiency and Longevity?.
+For more details about enzymes and raw foods, see Do “Food Enzymes” Significantly Enhance Digestive Efficiency and Longevity?.

 Is Raw Foodism Healthy?

-Many people who try raw foods diets, such as myself, fail to thrive.
-Others appear to do much better, such as Giacomo Marchese.
-Here are some pictures from raw foodist retreats that you might want to check out before getting too invested in a raw foods diet (one, two).
+Many people who try raw foods diets, such as myself, fail to thrive while others appear much healthier, such as bodybuilder Giacomo Marchese.

-Vegan raw foodists should pay attention to the recommendations for all vegan diets, which are summarized in the table, Daily Recommendations for Vegan Adults.
+Vegan raw foodists should pay attention to the recommendations for all vegan diets, which are summarized in Daily Need.

 Raw foodists should make sure they get enough vitamin B12, and not rely on natural sources such as seaweed or fermented foods.
-Studies showing raw foodists to have poor vitamin B12 status can be read about in the section Raw Foodist Vegans of Vitamin B12: Are You Getting It?.
+Studies showing raw foodists to have poor vitamin B12 status can be read about in the section B12 Status of Raw Foodist Vegans of Vitamin B12: Are You Getting It?

-My main concern about raw foods diets is regarding bone health.
-The most important study to date on vegan bone health found vegans to have a higher rate of fracture if they did not consume at least 525 mg of calcium per day (see here).
-I highly recommend that vegans, including raw foodists, get at least 700 mg of calcium per day (the DRI is 1,000 mg for adults under 50; 1,300 mg for adults older than 50).
+A significant concern about raw foods diets is regarding bone health.
+The most important study to date on vegan bone health found vegans to have a higher rate of fracture if they did not consume at least 525 mg of calcium per day (more info).
 In a 2005 study, raw foodists were eating an average of 579 mg of calcium per day and they had a lower average bone mineral density than a control group of non-vegetarians (2).
+The RDA for calcium is 1,000 mg for adults under 50 and 1,300 mg for adults older than 50.
+Thus, I highly recommend that vegans, including raw foodists, get at least 700 mg of calcium per day.

 In addition to calcium intake possibly being an issue for bones, raw foodist women often have such low body fat that they do not produce enough estrogen to continue menstruating, a condition associated with poor bone health.
 A 1999 study showed that 30% of raw foodist women in their study had partial to complete amenorrhea (1).
 Raw foodist women should make sure they are eating enough calories to prevent amenorrhea.

-Finally, the reason I originally became interested in raw foodism, to prevent cavities, turned out to be without much merit - a 1999 study found that raw foodists had significantly more dental erosions than did a control group (4).
-By not eating extreme amounts of dried or citrus fruit, and paying careful attention to dental hygeine, this problem could possibly be prevented.
+Finally, the reason I originally became interested in raw foodism, to prevent cavities, turned out to be without much merit—a 1999 study found that raw foodists had significantly more dental erosions than did a control group (4).
+By not eating extreme amounts of dried or citrus fruit, and paying careful attention to dental hygiene, this problem could possibly be prevented.

 Orthorexia

 Orthorexia is a concern for people who consider cooked and/or processed foods to be toxic.
 Orthorexia is a term coined by Steven Bratman, MD, to describe an eating disorder characterized by excessive focus on eating healthy foods.
 In rare cases, it can lead to severe malnutrition or even death.
-Here are two clips from an 20/20 story on orthorexia, that I recommend anyone considering raw foodism, or even a 100% whole foods diet, to watch.
+Here are two clips from a 20/20 story on orthorexia that should be viewed by anyone considering raw foodism or even a 100% whole foods diet.

-For more information, BeyondVeg.com (a site providing a critique of raw food vegan dogma) has created a list of peer-reviewed studies and abstracts relating to raw foods diets.
-Note on BeyondVeg.com.
+For more information, BeyondVeg.com—a site providing a critique of raw food vegan dogma—has created a list of peer-reviewed studies and abstracts about raw foods diets.

 References